VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 Now, 2.
 Is the more important and more confusing point and requires a smidgen of historical context.

 You connected the board to your computer over USB or **U**niversal **S**erial **B**us.
-Prior to USB we also had ...
-Serial.
-Just...
-Serial.
+Prior to USB we also had … Serial.
+Just… Serial.
 USB can (with a lot of hand waving to what is actually going on) let devices show up as old school Serial devices though.
 If you're on Windows, these will show up as com ports (COM4 or whatever) on Linux, they'll show up as `/dev/ttyACM0` or `/dev/ttyUSB0` (with the number incrementing depending on the number of devices)  - this old school serial connection is pretty damn slow but basically just gives us a way to send data (usually text) back and forth to a device - allowing us to print that data to a terminal or send data from a terminal.

 This is why we can't just use `printf()` - where would that text even show up?! **There's no screen on the board!** no terminal.
 We need to send the data back to the computer over the serial interface to have a way to read it!